sciptboomer/wfp_lib/README.md

-# wfp_lib
+# WFP - WindowFunctionsPack
-WFP (WindowFunctionPack) - Its library based on WinAPI, for GUI and Graphics(soon) applications.
-Designed for OOP using
+WFP it's library for OS Windows, based on WinAPI.
+Can be used in GUI and Graphics(soon) applications.
+Specialy designed for OOP coding